MAGALA-RICHARD/apsimNGpy/README.rst

 Installation
 ********************************************************************************
+you may need a dotnet installation if not installed run the code https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 First, make sure you have a Python 3 environment installed.
 Install APSIM and ensure that the directory containing the Models executable is added to the system's PATH or the Python path (to locate the required .dll files).
 This can be achieved in either of the following ways:

 a.
 Utilize the APSIM installer provided for this purpose.

 b.
 Build APSIM from its source code.
-This is soon
+This is comming soon

 For the current developer versions: